isc-projects/kea/doc/sphinx/arm/classify.rst

 -  Using a hook.

 Client classification can be used to change the behavior of almost any part of the DHCP message processing.
+There are currently nine mechanisms that take advantage of client classification:

+- dropping queries

+- subnet selection

+- pool selection

+- lease limiting

+- rate limiting

+- DDNS tuning

-There are currently six mechanisms that take advantage of client classification: dropping queries, subnet selection, pool selection, definition of DHCPv4 private (codes 224-254) and code 43 options, assignment of different options, and, for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field.
+- definition of DHCPv4 private (codes 224-254) and code 43 options

+- assignment of different options

+- for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field

 .. _classify-classification-steps: